wcornwell/FloweringPlantsLabManual/3_weekly_prac.md

 **2) FEEDBACK ON PEER ASSIGNMENTS** (Due Friday 4^th^ Sept)

-Scientists spend a lot of time reviewing other scientists’ work, and giving their colleagues feedback on their work.
+Scientists spend a lot of time reviewing other scientists work, and giving their colleagues feedback on their work.
 We have designed this part of the assignment to give you the opportunity to develop your skills in giving constructive feedback.
 We hope that reading plant biographies for three additional species will also increase the amount of interesting plant knowledge you pick up.
-Finally, thinking about what you like (or don’t like) about how others have done things is a fantastic way to improve your own work.
+Finally, thinking about what you like (or dont like) about how others have done things is a fantastic way to improve your own work.

 We expect you to upload at least 100 words of constructive feedback for each of the three biographies you review, in addition to assigning a grade.
 Use the marking schedule below to allocate marks, and to guide your feedback.
-We take plagiarism seriously – if you find any evidence of plagiarism (e.g. sentences copied directly from other sources), please let Will or Angela know.
+We take plagiarism seriously  if you find any evidence of plagiarism (e.g. sentences copied directly from other sources), please let Will or Angela know.